School segregation in the United States: Historical segregation

-Antebellum Era
+Antebellum era

+African Free School was in New York City in the 18th century.
+Education during the slave period in the United States was limited.
+Richard Humphreys, Samuel Powers Emlen Jr, and Prudence Crandall established schools for African Americans in the decades preceding the Civil War.

 In 1832, Prudence Crandall admitted an African American girl to her all-white Canterbury Female Boarding School in Canterbury, Connecticut, which was the subject of public backlash and protests.
 She converted the boarding school to one for only African American girls, but Crandall was jailed for her efforts for violating a Black Law.
 In 1835, an anti-abolitionist mob attacked and destroyed Noyes Academy, an integrated school in Canaan, New Hampshire founded by abolitionists in New England.
 In 1849, the Massachusetts Supreme Court ruled that segregated schools were allowed under the Constitution of Massachusetts (Roberts v.
 City of Boston).
+Emlen Institution was a boarding school for African American and Native American orphans in Ohio and then Pennsylvania.
+Richard Humphreys (philanthropist) bequeathed money to establish the Institute for Colored Youth in Philadelphia.
+Yale Law School co-founder, judge, and mayor of New Haven David Daggett was a leader in the fight against schools for African Americans and helped block plans for a college for African Americans in New Haven, Connecticut.

+Black schools were established by some religious groups and philanthropists to educate African Americans.
+Oberlin Academy was one of the early schools to integrate.
+Lowell High School also accepted African American students.

 Reconstruction era

-The formal segregation of Black and White people in the United States began long before the passage of Jim Crow laws following the end of the Reconstruction Era in 1877.
+The formal segregation of black and white people began following the end of the Reconstruction Era in 1877.
 The United States Supreme Court's Dred Scott v.
 Sandford decision upheld the denial of citizenship to African Americans and found that descendants of slaves are "so far inferior that they had no rights which the white man was bound to respect."

-Following the American Civil War and the ratification of the Thirteenth Amendment which ended slavery throughout the entire United States, the Fourteenth Amendment, guaranteeing "equal protection under the law", was ratified in 1868, and citizenship was extended to African Americans.
+Following the American Civil War, the Thirteenth Amendment was ratified and ended slavery nationwide.
+The Fourteenth Amendment, guaranteeing equal protection under the law, was ratified in 1868, and citizenship was extended to African Americans.
 Congress also passed the Civil Rights Act of 1875, banning racial discrimination in public accommodations.
-But in 1883, the Supreme Court struck down the Civil Rights Act of 1875, finding that discrimination by individuals or private businesses is constitutional.
+But in 1883, the Supreme Court struck down the Civil Rights Act of 1875, finding that discrimination by individuals or private businesses was constitutional.